Hives treatment available online today

 Hives causes

 In most cases, hives are caused by an allergic reaction to an allergen.
-When your body comes into contact with an allergen, your immune system releases histamines—chemicals made by allergy cells and immune cells that your body produces to get rid of an allergen.
+When your body comes into contact with an allergen, your immune system releases histamines—chemical signals made by specialized immune cells in your body produced to get rid of an allergen.

 During allergic reactions, the body may respond to the histamines with hives and swelling.
 Most hives clear up within 24 hours, but acute hives can sometimes turn into a chronic issue (chronic urticaria).